Knobber0/ps4-linux-tutorial/docs/persistent/internal.md

 - Then you will need to download neccesery files.

 > [!NOTE]
-> It is recommended that you use windows because it is easier but if you can do this on linux make a pr becuase i am unaware of neccesery software being available for linux.
+> It is recommended to use Windows, as the process is easier.
+However, if you are able to do this on Linux, please open a pull request, as I am not aware of the necessary software being available for Linux.

-- For information on how to flash a luckfox pico you will need to go the [luckfox wifi](https://wiki.luckfox.com/intro).
-And select the page acordingly to your luckfox model, also make sure to always click on "System Image Flashing" section on their wiki.
+- For information on how to flash a luckfox pico, visit the [luckfox wifi](https://wiki.luckfox.com/intro) and select the page corresponding to your luckfox model.
+Also make sure to always click on "System Image Flashing" section on their wiki.

 <img src="/luckfox-pico-plus-mini.png" width="75%">

-- Image above is for luckfox pico plus mini
+<small>The image above is for luckfox pico plus mini</small>
 <img src="/otherluckfox.png" width="75%">

-- Image above is for luckfox pico pro max and ultra W
+<small>The image above is for luckfox pico pro max and ultra W</small>

 - Next make sure you download the RK DriverAssitant and SocToolKit flashing tool.